ansible-buch/cbi/README.md

   environments
 - Supports K3s and Docker

-The K3s environment has been successfully tested on:
+The K3s environment has been tested on:

 - Debian 12
 - Ubuntu 24.04
 - Rocky Linux 9
 - openSUSE Leap 15.6

-The Docker environment has been successfully tested on:
+The Docker environment has been tested on:

 - Debian 13
+- Ubuntu 24.04
 - Rocky Linux 10
+- openSUSE Leap 15.6

 <br/>